 Trademark.
-The PRC Trademark Law, adopted in 1982 and revised in 2001, protects the proprietary rights to registered trademarks.
+The PRC Trademark Law, adopted in 1982 and revised in 2001 and 2013 (the 2013 revised version has been promulgated on August 30, 2013 and became effective on May 1, 2014), protects the proprietary rights to registered trademarks.
 The Trademark Office under SAIC handles trademark registrations and grants a term of ten years to registered trademarks and another ten years to trademarks as requested upon expiry of the prior term.
 Trademark license agreements must be filed with the Trademark Office for record.
 We have registered certain trademarks and logos, including "New Oriental" and "Pop Kids," with the Trademark Office and are in the process of registering additional marks.
 In addition, if a registered trademark is recognized as a well-known trademark in a specific case, the proprietary right of the trademark holder may be extended beyond the registered sphere of products and services of the trademark in such case.
-Our trademarks "新东方" and "New Oriental" were recognized as well-known trademarks in a civil action adjudicated by the Intermediate People's Court of Jilin City, Jilin Province.
+On July 3, 2014, the State Administration for Industry and Commerce released Provisions on the Recognition and Protection of Well-Known Trademarks.
+According to these provisions, well-known trademarks shall be recognized on a case-by-case basis, and be subject to the principle of passive protection.
+Our trademarks "\[\] and "New Oriental" were recognized as well-known trademarks in a civil action adjudicated by the Intermediate People's Court of Jilin City, Jilin Province.